 Let Them Take Responsibility

-In the case of addiction, it is better to practice tough love.
 The addicted person must take responsibility for their actions; do not try to share responsibility with them.
 An essential part of successful rehab programmes is learning to own up to your actions and deal with it in an emotionally mature.

 Suggest Treatment as Hope for Recovery

 Often, people see addiction as a hopeless condition that cannot be treated.
-However, 50% of people with drug and alcohol addiction problems do successfully recover.
+However, many people with drug and alcohol addiction problems do successfully recover.
 Treating the problem early on is important, as success rates are higher for early interventions.
 Approaching the person as soon as you notice that they have a problem is the best course of action.

 Give Them Details of a Peer-Support Group